 Direct Contracting Program

-Starting in 2021, Travala.com will initiate a Direct Contracting Program (DCP).
-Through the DCP, properties will be added to Travala.com under contractual agreements that give Travala.com more control over room rates and availability.
-By having control, we can maximize booking margins by removing fees paid to third-party travel suppliers.
+Starting in Q4 2021, Travala.com will initiate a Direct Contracting Program (DCP).
+Through the DCP, properties can be directly added to Travala.com under contractual agreements that grant Travala.com greater influence over room rates and availability, This will increase Travala.com’s booking margins by removing fees paid to third-party travel suppliers.

 - Advertising (TravalAds).
 Direct marketing opportunities are available to travel suppliers and strategic partners.
 Costs depend on a number of factors such as ad placement, size, type, and more.

 - OptiSearch.
-Reduces unnecessary queries by calculating the likelihood of buyer conversion and only then querying the top suppliers, instead of querying all active suppliers.
+Reduces unnecessary queries by calculating the likelihood of buyer conversion and only then querying the top suppliers instead of querying all active suppliers.
 OptiSearch leads to significantly faster response times due to reduced server loads.

 Decentralised Business Models